biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 missing values should, in principle, provide the slots for imputer constructor.
-For instance, :obj:`Orange.classification.logreg.LogRegLearner` has an attribute :obj:`Orange.classification.logreg.LogRegLearner.imputerConstructor`, and even if you don't set it, it will do some imputation by default.
+For instance, :obj:`Orange.classification.logreg.LogRegLearner` has an attribute :obj:`Orange.classification.logreg.LogRegLearner.imputer_constructor`, and even if you don't set it, it will do some imputation by default.

 .. class:: ImputeLearner